civo/kubernetes-marketplace/README.md

 To contribute an application or a fix for an application to Civo, please fork our [marketplace repository](https://github.com/civo/kubernetes-marketplace) and submit a pull request.
 In the pull request please confirm that you're OK for the marketplace application to be distributed by us under the MIT License.

+For details on contribution requirements and responsibilities, see our Contributing document.

 ## License

 The marketplace is provided by Civo Ltd as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT), however software installed as part of a marketplace app may be licensed under another licence.